apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-computer.md

 ### 3.2 Run PageRank algorithm in Kubernetes

-> To run algorithm with HugeGraph-Computer you need to deploy HugeGraph-Server first
+> To run algorithm with HugeGraph-Computer, you need to deploy HugeGraph-Server first

 #### 3.2.1 Install HugeGraph-Computer CRD